Stricker shares lead at Sanford International in Sioux Falls

 SIOUX FALLS, S.D. — Steve Stricker shot a 7-under 63 on Friday to share the first-round lead at the Sanford International.

-The 51-year-old Stricker was 8 under through 17 holes at Minnehaha Country Club but closed with a bogey to fall into a tie with Jerry Smith, Brandt Jobe and David McKenzie.
+The 51-year-old Stricker was 8 under through 17 holes at chilly, rain-softened Minnehaha Country Club but closed with a bogey to fall into a tie with Jerry Smith, Brandt Jobe and David McKenzie.

+Stricker only got to play seven holes in the pro-am because of rain that prevented the field from getting in much practice.

+“You’ve just kind of got to trust your yardage book and hit to the spots and then try to make a good game plan on the way into the green, too, not really knowing where to hit it or where to miss it up there on the green.
+Sometimes it’s good, too,” Stricker said.
+“You go around and you’re focused a lot more on hitting it to a specific spot and not knowing what lies ahead in the course.
+So I guess today was the ultimate ‘Take one hole at a time’ because we didn’t really know anything else, what was coming.”

 Stricker has two wins and has not finished worse than fifth in six starts this season on the over-50 tour as he continues to play a part-time schedule on the PGA Tour.
 Next week, he will be one of U.S. Ryder Cup captain Jim Furyk’s assistants at the matches outside Paris.